vigetlabs/olive_branch/README.md

 config.middleware.use OliveBranch::Middleware, inflection_header: 'Inflect-With'
 ```

 A default inflection can be specified so you don't have to include the `Key-Inflection` header on every request.
+If you opt for default inflection, you may want to exclude the routes that Rails uses (see Filtering).

 ```ruby
 config.middleware.use OliveBranch::Middleware, inflection: 'camel'